Hybrid Feedback for Global Tracking on Matrix Lie Groups $SO(3)$ and $SE(3)$: Conclusion

 \section{Conclusion}

 Three different hybrid feedback control schemes for the attitude tracking problem on $SO(3)$, leading to global asymptotic stability, have been proposed.
 As an instrumental tool in our design, a new potential function on $SO(3)\times \mathbb{R}$, involving a potential function on $SO(3)$ and a scalar variable $\theta$, has been proposed.
 The scalar variable $\theta$ is governed by hybrid dynamics designed to prevent the extended state in $SO(3)\times \mathbb{R}$ from reaching the undesired critical points, while guaranteeing a decrease of the potential function after each jump.
 In fact, embedding the manifold $SO(3)$ in the higher dimensional space $SO(3)\times \mathbb{R}$ allows to modify the critical points on $SO(3)$ by tying them to $\theta=0$.
 This embedding mechanism provides an easier handling of the critical points on the extended manifold $SO(3)\times \mathbb{R}$ through the hybrid dynamics of the scalar variable $\theta$.\\ A global hybrid attitude tracking controller is designed from the gradient of the potential function with the full knowledge of the system state.
 For practical purposes, two extensions have been proposed: A hybrid attitude tracking controller with jump-free control torque and a velocity-free hybrid attitude tracking controller.
 The proposed hybrid strategy, involving a single potential function on $SO(3)\times \mathbb{R}$, on top of being simpler than the existing hybrid approaches involving a synergistic family of potential functions, shows a great potential for other applications involving non-compact manifolds where the synergistic hybrid approaches may not be applicable.
+This fact has been demonstrated through the design of a globally asymptotically stabilizing (geometric) hybrid feedback for the tracking control problem on the non-compact manifold $SE(3)$.